Anxiety Management

 Bonus - some breathing exercises

-A box breathing exercise, breath in a pattern - 5,5,10, in, hold, out.
+A box breathing exercise, breathe in a pattern - 5,5,10, in, hold, out.
 Just being able to do this will exert influence, which will help you feel better.